 Are you interested in teaching with IBL, but want more structure and/or guidance?
 Are you already teaching with IBL but looking to hone your skills?
 Maybe it’s not working as you envisioned and you could use some feedback?
-Then you might be interested in the NE-IBLM Faculty Fellowship Program!
+Then you might be interested in the NE-COMMIT Faculty Fellowship Program!

 In our coaching model a more experienced IBL faculty member (the coach) is paired with a faculty fellow who is interested in advancing their use of IBL.
 In this model, the coach and fellow not only observe each other's teaching but actually co-teach, model teaching techniques to each other, and reflect together on a common teaching experience.
 We believe this model helps empower faculty to push past the number of barriers to moving one’s pedagogy toward IBL.

 The faculty fellow is provided a stipend of $500 (which should also cover travel expenses if travel is possible).